Head into the flu season with these 6 tips

 Influenza and Coronavirus

-When I first published this post, I didn’t know these same basic recommendations would be helpful a fight this new and deadlier infectious disease-COVID-19 due to the SARS-CoV-2.
+When I first published this post, I didn’t know these basic recommendations help fight another serious infectious respiratory disease-COVID-19 due to the SARS-CoV-2.

-1. If you think you have the “flu”, you probably don’t.
+1. If you think you have the “flu”, remember it could be something else.

-To many people “the flu” is any respiratory illness characterized by fever, cough, congestion, fatigue and aches.
+To many people “the flu” is any respiratory illness characterized by fever, cough, congestion, fatigue, and aches.
 That term has become so nonspecific even we doctors use it that way.
 But flu should refer to influenza, one of many viruses that cause respiratory illness.
+The other major ones are the COVID-19 virus and RSV (respiratory syncytial virus).

 • rhinosinusitis, aka “colds”, upper respiratory infections-URIs,